bmorphism/hypernym-mcp-server/README.md

 - Provide similarity scoring for content density
 - Extract key details from complex text

+Learn more about how Hypernym helps your agents to stop losing context and overpaying for it at our [Documentation](https://www.hypernym.ai/docs/api)

+And sign up for our API waitlist (self serve coming soon!) at the [link here!](https://forms.gle/1CBrdeBVEVC5KJAX6)

 ## Features

 - Implements the Model Context Protocol (MCP) specification